brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   return parser.parse_args()
 ```

 The bulk of the code is pretty simple.
 In practice, all boilerplate code that PyTorch requires for optimizers, learning rates, parallelism, data loaders etc, are all managed by DeepSpeed and are defined in its config file.
-So the initialization of a DeepSpeed run is pretty straighforward:
+So the initialization of a DeepSpeed run is pretty straightforward:

 ```python
 ### train.py